Marconiadsf/gcp-series/DemoApp-02/README.md

 enable required APIs, ask for billing account and finally deploy the application to Cloud Run.
 You should see output in the terminal indicating the progress of each step.

-You may be required to answer some prompts after this command, to set some things like:
+You may be required to answer some prompts after this command, such as:
-- additional APIs: answer y if prompted
+- Additional APIs: answer y if prompted.
-- public access: answer y to allow unauthenticated invocations (recommended for this demo purpose)
+- Public access: answer y to allow unauthenticated invocations (recommended for this demo purpose).

 After the deployment is complete, you will see a URL where your application is hosted.
 You can open this URL in your web browser to access the deployed application.